RMX (operating system): Overview

 Intel developed iRMX in the 1970s and originally released RMX/80 in 1976 and RMX/86 in 1980 to support and create demand for their processors and Multibus system platforms.

 The functional specification for RMX/86 was authored by Bruce Schafer and Miles Lewitt and was completed in the summer of 1978 soon after Intel relocated the entire Multibus business from Santa Clara, California to Aloha, Oregon.
-Schafer and Lewitt went on each manage one of the two teams that developed the RMX/86 product for release on schedule in 1980.
+Schafer and Lewitt went on to each manage one of the two teams that developed the RMX/86 product for release on schedule in 1980.

-Effective 2000 iRMX is supported, maintained, and licensed worldwide by TenAsys Corporation, under an exclusive licensing arrangement with Intel.
+As of 2000, iRMX is supported, maintained, and licensed worldwide by TenAsys Corporation, under an exclusive licensing arrangement with Intel.

-iRMX is a layered design: containing a kernel, nucleus, basic i/o system, extended i/o system and human interface.
+iRMX is a layered design: containing a kernel, nucleus, basic I/O system, extended I/O system and human interface.
 An installation need include only the components required: intertask synchronization, communication subsystems, a filesystem, extended memory management, command shell, etc. The native filesystem is specific to iRMX, but has many similarities to the original Unix (V6) filesystem, such as 14 character path name components, file nodes, sector lists, application readable directories, etc.

 iRMX supports multiple processes (known as jobs in RMX parlance) and multiple threads are supported within each process (task).
 In addition, interrupt handlers and threads exist to run in response to hardware interrupts.
 Thus, iRMX is a multi-processing, multi-threaded, pre-emptive, real-time operating system (RTOS).